PovilasID/Bluesky-Integration/README.md

 # Bluesky Post Handler

-Integration to allow for Bluesky notifications from Home assistant to Bluesky via posting.
+Integration to allow for Bluesky notifications from Home assistant.
+I got really tired of Bluesky having no integration for Home Assistant and Twitter/X having one, so I made one.

-Currently only handles text only notifications.
-Hope to add full handling for tagging and images in the future but as of right now they are not yet implemented.

 ## Features
 * Use Bluesky as a posting platform for notifications.